sanchitshaleen/chat-with-data/README.md

     Get-ChildItem -Recurse -Directory -Filter "__pycache__" | Remove-Item -Recurse -Force
     ```

-## Using Host Machine's Ollama on Linux:
+## Using Linux Host Machine's Ollama on container:
 - The Ollama server is configured to run on `http://host.docker.internal:11434` by default, which works out-of-the-box on Windows and macOS.
 - On Linux, Docker does not support ***host.docker.internal*** automatically.
 - To fix this, add the following flag in the docker create command: